 Generating AI Captions

-We also included a message on the loader that let users exit the screen and return later, reducing frustration during longer waits and allowing the process to feel less blocking.
+Clear messaging on the loader enabled users to exit and return later, reducing frustration during longer waits and making the experience feel less blocking.

 Editor